Everyone Loves

 Phase 2: Playable blockout

-When I moved into Unreal, I had to tighten scope fast: shrink the footprint, reduce enemy count, and clean up areas that were cluttered or hard to read .
+When I moved into Unreal, I had to tighten the scope fast: shrink the footprint, reduce enemy count, and clean up areas that were cluttered or hard to read.
+This is where most of my playtesting occurred, where I would find that things that I thought were obvious to me were not communicated well to the player.
+Iteration became my friend as I would pump out new versions to playtest daily.

 What changed and why